Salow-Studios/Car-Racing-using-Pygame/README.md

 # Car Racing Game using Python Pygame

-This code explains on how to create your own Car RAcing Game using the Python Pygame Library.
+This code explains on how to create your own Car Racing Game using the Python Pygame Library.
 Build your own Car Racing Game and experiment it.

 ## Youtube Tutorial